Cyconi/1800_202330_BBY04/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
-*.Hi~ I am ziqi.
+* Hi~ I am ziqi.
 I am excited to create some cool stuff with my team.u
-* ...
-* ...
-* Jonathan Hilde
-* ...
+* Hi Im Jonathan and I hope that HTML is not as painful as I remember it to be.
 * Radaman

 ## 3. Technologies and Resources Used